davidhodge931/ggblanket/README.md

 status](https://www.r-pkg.org/badges/version/ggblanket)](https://CRAN.R-project.org/package=ggblanket)
 <!-- badges: end -->

-The goal of ggblanket is to assist users make beautiful ggplots faster and with less brainpower - while building intuition for how ggplot2 works.
+The objective is primarily to enable less thought for ggplot2, so you make beautiful visualisation quickly and effortless.

+A secondary objective was to build intuition for ggplot2, such that users can move between the two packages without too much confusion.

+As such, and with this balance in mind, the ggblanket package of wrapper functions was created.

 ## Installation